 Anaerobic digestion plants in rural Wales: Social-spatial diffusion of technology, social acceptance and energy transition

-Dr Stanislav Martinat has won a prestigious COFUND Fellowship to support his research on the dynamics of anaerobic digestion development.
+The School of Geography and planning has hosted a prestigious COFUND Fellowship, held by Dr Stanislav Martinat to support his research on the spatial and social dynamics of anaerobic digestion (AD) plant development.

-Attention will be also devoted to farmers understanding of AD plants operation as their contribution to the low carbon energy transition, to develop an enhanced understanding of how AD expansion can fit into agricultural and rural change.
+Particular attention was given to farmers’ understanding of AD plants, as part of the farming sector’s contribution to a zero energy transition, to develop an enhanced understanding of how AD expansion can fit into agricultural and rural change.

 Prior to arriving in Cardiff, Stanislav worked at the Institute of Geonics of the Czech Academy of Sciences, Department of Environmental Geography, in Ostrava.